 Once per week from October - June, set aside class time for seniors to work on their financial aid applications.
-This can be easily done either virtually or in person during study halls, civics classes, or college prep courses if your school holds them - but it is important to make sure that class time, or remote learning time during which students have immediate access to a teacher or school counselor, is reserved for all seniors whether or not they are in college prep courses or planning to attend college.
+This can be easily done during study halls, civics classes, or college prep courses if your school holds them - but it is important to make sure that class time is reserved for all seniors whether or not they are in college prep courses or planning to attend college.
 Schools should consistently emphasize that they are committed to supporting students throughout the financial aid process regardless of immigration status.
 It is also important to provide private space for students to share their immigration status.